Jump to navigation

-Families earning more than 214% and up to 260% of the Federal Poverty Level (FPL) will pay higher fees:
+Families earning more than 214% of the Federal Poverty Level (FPL) will pay higher fees:

-The chart below is a summary of the changes, not an all inclusive list.
+The chart below is a summary of copayments -- not an all-inclusive list.

 Each year, the maximum amount of money (referred to as out-of-pocket limit) that you are required to spend on health care payments for all members of your household that are enrolled in CHP+ is 5% of your annual income.
 For more information about your out-of-pocket limit, please contact CHP+ customer service at 1-800-359-1991.